user202729/lcdreader-img/README.md

 * `Z`: Set the pixel under the cursor to 0.
 * `X`: Set the pixel under the cursor to 1.
 * `O`: Output.

+Mouse control:

+* Drag corner/anchor on the input image to move.
+* Click on the transformed image to add an anchor point. (must be on the grid)